johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-11-passive_acoustic_monitoring.md

-Birds—being one of the more conspicuous and extensively studied groups of animals around the world—can often serve as indicators of underlying environmental health(Lovette & Fitzpatrick, 2016).
+Birds—being one of the more conspicuous and extensively studied groups of animals around the world—can often serve as indicators of underlying environmental health.
 If a healthy and diverse population of birds is present and thriving, it generally means that the landscape is in good shape.
 The image of ‘the canary in the coal mine’ is commonly evoked to explain birds’ role as important bioindicators.

-So, when we see that North American birds have experienced a nearly 30% decline since 1970—a net loss of roughly three billion birds (Rosenberg et al.,2019)—it sends a clear signal that a crisis is underway.
+So, when we see that North American birds have experienced a nearly 30% decline since 1970—a net loss of roughly [three billion birds](https://www.3billionbirds.org/)—it sends a clear signal that a crisis is underway.

-The crisis is not limited to the avian world: the global Living Planet Index—which is measured by monitoring over 20,000 wildlife populations of roughly 4,400 species across all classes of vertebrates indicates an overall decline in average abundance of 68% between 1970 and 2016 (Almond et al., 2020).
+The crisis is not limited to the avian world: the global Living Planet Index—which is measured by monitoring over 20,000 wildlife populations of roughly 4,400 species across all classes of vertebrates indicates an overall decline in average abundance of [68% between 1970 and 2016](https://livingplanet.panda.org/en-US/).
 These widespread, rapid declines pose an immense challenge to conservationists seeking to preserve diverse wildlife communities and the landscapes upon which they depend.